Skip to content

 But when you find a piece of clothing in a store or online, you can actually wait and not purchase it just yet.
 Let it sink in, do I really need this?
 I used to have three denim jackets, while I actually only need one.
 So, think, do I have something similar in my closet or will this add something totally different to my collection?
 Let it sink in for a couple of days and don’t buy it immediately.
 Do you still want it really bad after a couple of days?
 Then, you can buy it.

-2. Buy secondhand
+2 | Buy secondhand

 New clothes are extremely harmful for our environment.
 They need a lot of water, use a lot of land, need to be shipped and, of course, need to be made.
 The most impact from by a single person is caused by the things they buy.
 So, the most sustainable thing you can do is buy nothing new.
 Secondhand on the other hand (you get it?), is different.
 It’s basically trash from another person, because they want to get rid of it.
 But the fact that it does not add value to that person’s life anymore, does not mean it cannot add value to someone else’s.
 So please don’t throw your old clothes away either, bring them to a thrift shop!

 Buying secondhand is a great way to create that perfect capsule wardrobe you want.
 Because, when you buy secondhand there is no impact made.
 It’s a great way to find your style, but don’t overdo it.
 If you buy a ton of clothes secondhand and don’t wear them, it’s still a waste.
 So, like I said at number 1, think before you buy something.
 Still bought something you don’t like in the end?
 Give it another life and bring it back to the thrift shop.
 I’m planning on writing a blogpost about Enschede’s best thrift shops for clothes, but you can just search for thrift shops on the internet and find out which shops are your personal favorites.
-When you buy online I would definitely recommend United Wardrobe, I love that site.
+When you buy online I would definitely recommend Vinted, I love that app.

 Clothing swaps and the library